 In June 2020, Magento officially declared the termination of updates and support for the first version.
 Since then, there has been a surge of problems and interruptions across the Magento community and the whole eCommerce industry.

 But on November 17, 2015, Magento released its 2.0 version, which was way better and more useful than the first version.
 Take a look at why you should migrate to Magento 2.0 as soon as possible.

 Reasons For Magento 2 Migration

 - Improved performance with data migration tool code.

 - More occasional needs for intermediary custom extensions

 - Simple to modify and remodel

-- Reasonable in price with an easy-to-use Magento marketplace access
+- Reasonable in price with an easy-to-use Magento 2 migration service access

 - Enhanced load time and quicker processing with handy maintenance mode